-From ancient ruins to beachside retreats, here are the absolute best things to do in Antalya, Turkey.
+From ancient Roman ruins to beachside retreats on the Mediterranean Sea, here are the absolute best things to do in Antalya, Turkey.

 Straddling both continental limits and the boundary between ancient and modern times, Turkey is a fascinating destination for history buffs and adventure addicts alike.

 While most explore the intricately decorated millennia-old mosques and buzzing covered markets of Istanbul, the harbourside city of Antalya receives far less footfall.

 With the preserved streets of its old town a hive of history, the huge selection of idyllic beach hotels geared towards utter relaxation located along its coast and the ruins of Roman fortifications only a stone’s throw away, there are plenty of things to do in Antalya.

 1) Imagine chariot races in the preserved stadium of Perge

 The countryside surrounding this city is a hotbed of beautiful and historically important monuments.
 Exploring them should rank top of your list of what to do in Antalya – and is enough to keep you busy for days.

 The ruins of Perge, the former capital of the Asia Minor region of Pamphylia Secunda, is an incredible example of the Roman architecture that still exists in the area.
 Most come to see the incredible Great Theatre and the set of two unusual gate-towers that once controlled access to the city.